Stuart Forster discusses photography of Kynren at Bishop Auckland.

 Many don costumes and play roles.
 Yet in addition to the performers, 21 other teams are needed to stage the event, including divers, stewards and animal handlers.

-I was impressed by the positive attitude of the volunteers in the car park and on the gate, checking bags and tickets.
+I was impressed by the positive attitude of the volunteers in the car park and at the gate, checking bags and tickets.

 The tribune at Flatts Farm holds 8,000 spectators.
 450 people were present during the press preview.